AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/functions/README.md

 # Functions

-Serverless functions used by my front-end as an API.
-Currently running on Cloudflare as workers.
+Serverless functions used by my front end as an API.
+Currently running as Cloudflare Workers.

 | Function                                         | Description                                              | HTTP Route (configured in Cloudflare) |
 | ------------------------------------------------ | -------------------------------------------------------- | ------------------------------------- |